Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 SASSCAL and WASCAL also play an important role in the BMBF's international cooperation on green hydrogen technologies and for the establishment of strategic partnerships as door openers for the development of a global green hydrogen economy.
 This offers enormous opportunities, because positive development dynamics can be unleashed by building a sustainable energy system with new value chains.
 To this end, science, politics, companies and investors are involved from the outset.
 Specialised personnel will be trained locally and sustainable international knowledge networks will be established.

 With the WASCAL initiative (West African Science Service Centre for Climate Change and Adaptive Land Management), a regional centre of excellence for climate change and sustainable land management was established in western Africa.
-To this end, Germany works together with the states of Benin, Burkina Faso, Côte d'Ivoire, Gambia, Ghana, Mali, Niger, Nigeria, Senegal, Togo and Cape Verde.
+To this end, Germany works together with the states of Benin, Burkina Faso, Côte d'Ivoire, Gambia, Ghana, Guinea, Mali, Niger, Nigeria, Senegal, Togo and Cape Verde.
 The Climate Competence Centre was founded in 2012 through a cooperation agreement between the member countries and established as an international organisation under the responsibility of the African partner countries.
 The Centre has its administrative headquarters in Accra, Ghana, and a second headquarters at the WASCAL Research and Data Centre site in Ougadougou, Burkina Faso.
 The BMBF participates in the development of the institution primarily through programme-oriented funding for research and capacity development as well as through investments in research infrastructure.
 WASCAL maintains a close exchange with its sister organisation SASSCAL in southern Africa.

 Building regional education and research capacities